 19 Aug Definition: Corporate Social Responsibility

-Understanding Corporate Social Responsibility for Small Businesses
+Understanding Corporate Social Responsibility (CSR) for Small and Medium Businesses

 For many consumers, CSR, or corporate social responsibility, is a concept they associate mostly with big businesses, but it goes well beyond the ranks of the Fortune 500.
-Corporate social responsibility applies to small and medium sized businesses as well.
+Corporate social responsibility applies to small and medium-sized businesses as well.
 The EU defines CSR as, “a concept whereby companies integrate social and environmental concerns in their business operations and in their interactions with stakeholders on a voluntary basis.
 It is about enterprises deciding to go beyond the minimum legal requirements and obligations stemming from collective agreements in order to address societal needs.”

 The drive to reduce resource consumption, source locally and be involved in sponsoring local events, charities and more should spur small business owners to improve their corporate social responsibility efforts.
-Small business owners have several advantages over larger companies here, including the fact that while enterprise level organizations must answer to stakeholders and then consumers, the customer is the immediate stakeholder for a small company.
+Small business owners have several advantages over larger companies here, including the fact that while enterprise-level organizations must answer to stakeholders and then consumers, the customer is the immediate stakeholder for a small company.
 That fosters significantly better transparency and, in turn, builds better loyalty.

 CSR also encompasses a small business’s efforts to support the local area through sponsorship of local sports teams, involvement in local charitable events and a great deal more.
 If you’re not practicing good corporate social responsibility, your customers will notice, and that notice will come with ramifications.